dougd0ug/holbertonschool-hbnb/README.md

 ## Overview

 HBNB is a simplified clone of the Airbnb platform, designed as a learning project to demonstrate full-stack web development, RESTful API design, and object-oriented programming in Python.
-The project is structured to separate concerns between models, services, persistence, and API layers.
+The project is structured to separate concerns between models, services, persistence, and API layers, and a complete front-end interface.

 ## Features

+## Back-end

 - User registration and profile management
 - Place listing with price, location, and description